AcheronProject/electrical_template/README.md

 Some might find it easier to differentiate between parts of the circuit, or easier to visualize the circuit, if certain components are filled with a background color.

+The colors used should be fairly light and translucent, so as not to diverge attention from the circuit itself.
+In ``./readme/example_background.svg`` there can be found several examples of such colors, used for this documentation, called "electric colors".
+These electric colors are given in RGBA or HEX codes as:

+- Electric light blue: (0,180,250,40) or 0x00b4fa66;
+- Electric dark blue: (0,0,250,50) or 0x0000ff80;
+- Electric purple: (150,0,250,40) or 0x9600fa66;
+- Electric pink: (250,0,100,50) or 0xfa006480;
+- Electric green: (0,200,0,40) or 0x00x800066;
+- Electric yellow: (250,180,0,50) or 0xfab40080.

+The light and translucent nature of such colors is very well pictured in the image below, where they are used in an open-drain-output comparator which needs a transistor symbol internal to the amplifier symbol.
+Due to the light colors, it is easy to see the transistor.

 ![Background colors example](./readme/example_background.svg)

 ## Licensing